thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 <https://www.debian.org>`_ system on a 64-bit ("AMD64" architecture) PC.
 A
 significant part of these notes describe the preparation of the installation medias.
-The assumption is made that you have access to a working machine with a Debian GNU/Linux system installed a fast enough internet connection (to download a few hundreds of megabytes).
+The assumption is made that you have access to a working machine with a Debian GNU/Linux system installed and a fast enough internet connection (to download a few hundreds of megabytes).
 This machine will be used to prepare the installation medias for the new system.